-With Wimbledon starting next week our attention turns to the tennis courts.
+With Wimbledon in full swing, our attention turns to the tennis courts.
 Whilst you’re enjoying the obligatory Pimms, strawberrys and cream this year you may feel inspired to get on the court and try it out for yourself.
 In this blog we take a look at the health benefits of tennis, how it can help you get in shape this summer and importantly how to avoid injury.

 Tennis is truly a full body work out; a single 1 hour game can burn as many as 600 calories and requires cardiovascular fitness, endurance, quick reaction speed, power and flexibility.
 The professional’s can serve a ball at over 130mph and will use both brain and brawn to defeat their opponent.

 The good news is you don’t need to be super fit to get started, tennis is suitable for people of all ages and abilities so whether you’re a complete novice or a competitive club player it’s a great way of keeping in shape, developing tactical skills, as well as enjoying the social side of things off the court.

 New to tennis?